Ruby, Don't Take Your Love to Town- My Favorite Sad Song

 I'll tell you what it is - this song, Ruby, Don't Take Your Love to Town, has very powerful empathy, and Kenny Rodgers and the band knew just how to play it with maximum feeling and effect.
 The Vietnam War is over, but there are still wounded soldiers coming home, and this song is for all of them.

-Three more great albums by Kenny Rogers - There's many a good tune played on an old fiddle
+More great music by Kenny Rogers - There's many a good tune played on an old fiddle

-Listen to Kenny Rogers singing Ruby, Don't Take Your Love to Town on these videos
+Listen to Kenny Rogers singing Ruby, Don't Take Your Love to Town on this video

 This one is great because you can read the lyrics as you listen